wgsl-tooling-wg/wesl-spec/WeslToml.md

 ### `dependencies = "auto"`

 Instead of specifying a list of dependencies, one can specify `dependencies = "auto"`.
-Then, the available dependencies are automatically inferred from the list of libraries installed with npm or Cargo.
+Then, the available dependencies are automatically inferred from the list of libraries installed with npm[^1] or Cargo.

-This is an ecosystem specific feature.
-It is supported by:
+This is an optional, ecosystem-specific feature.
+See the documentation of the respective implementation for details.

-- npm: enabled by default.
-Exact semantics will be figured out.

 ## Q&A